Everything but the Girl: Formation and early years

-When Thorn and Watt met, they were both attending the University of Hull and both had contracted with the independent record company Cherry Red Records, as solo artists.
+When Thorn and Watt met, they were both attending the University of Hull and both had contracted with the independent record company Cherry Red Records as solo artists.
 Thorn was also a member of the trio Marine Girls.
-The pair each had solo album releases through Cherry Red: Thorn's 1982 LP was A Distant Shore, an eight-track mini-album.
-Watt's 1983 debut LP – the follow-up to his 1982 5-track EP Summer Into Winter featuring Robert Wyatt – was entitled North Marine Drive.

-They formed a duo and adopted the name "Everything but the Girl" from the slogan used by the Hull shop Turner's Furniture on Beverley Road.
+They formed a side-project as a duo and adopted the name Everything but the Girl from a slogan used by the Hull shop, Turner's Furniture at 34–38 Beverley Road, between Norfolk Street and College Street.

-EBTG's debut single, a cover version of Cole Porter's "Night and Day", was released in June 1982.
-After steady sales and exposure from a compilation album entitled Pillows & Prayers, the single was re-issued in August 1983.
+Everything but the Girl's debut EP, with a "samba interpretation" of Cole Porter's "Night and Day", was released in June 1982.
+After steady sales and exposure on the Cherry Red Records 99-pence promotional Christmas 1982 compilation album entitled Pillows & Prayers, the single was reissued in August 1983.

+Later, the pair, separately, each, had solo album releases through Cherry Red.
+Thorn's 1982 LP was A Distant Shore, an eight-track mini-album.
+Watt's 1983 debut LP, North Marine Drive, was the follow-up to his 1982 5-track EP Summer Into Winter, featuring Robert Wyatt.